errbufferoverfl/garden.errbufferoverfl.me/content/notes/Embodiment.md

 In the *general* (read: Newscorp & Murdoch) media, we see a lack of outrage about a lack of transparency in privacy breaches.

-This is also a core theme of [The Age of Surveillance Capitalism](books/The%20Age%20of%20Surveillance%20Capitalism.md) and is core to maintaining [[surveillance capitalism]].
+This is also a core theme of [the-age-of-surveillance-capitalism](books/the-age-of-surveillance-capitalism.md) and is core to maintaining [[notes/surveillance-capitalism]].

 ### Principle in Action